jholmes16/change_image_ext/README.md

-This is changes the extention of a file and moves it to a new folder using Python.
+This changes the extention of a file and moves it to a new folder using Python.